livekit-examples/agent-deployment/fly.io/README.md

 ### Create your app

-Now you can create your app, and use the `fly.toml` you already have.
-You may change the name if you'd like, both in the file and in the command below.
+Create your app, and use the `fly.toml` file you already have.
+You can change the name if you'd like, both in the file and in the command below.

 ```bash
 fly app create agent-example